Ishar Singh (havildar)

-Havildar Ishar Singh (1858 – 12 September 1897), was an Indian Havildar and war hero of the 36th Sikhs.
+Havildar Ishar Singh, (1858 – 12 September 1897), was an Indian soldier and war hero of the 36th Sikhs.
 He was known leading the regiment on a last stand against the 10,000-12,000 strong Pashtun tribesmen with only 20 other men at the Battle of Saragarhi.
 After sustaining enough resistance, Singh was fighting alone but refused to surrender and fought to the death along with the rest.

 Early military career

 He was born in 1858, at the village of Jhorran (near Jagraon) in the Ludhiana district of Punjab, of British India (now Punjab, India) to an agrarian Jat Sikh family of Sardar Dulla Singh.
 Singh had an aspiration for becoming a soldier and when he turned 18, he joined the Punjab Frontier Force.
 He was initially assigned to Regiment No. 165 of the Regiment before being drafted in the 36th Sikhs Regiment in 1887.
 Major General James Lunt described him as:

 Ishar Singh was a somewhat turbulent character whose independent nature had brought him more than once into support with his military superiors.
 Thus Ishar Singh — in camp, a nuisance, in field, magnificent.